-Some professional-level activities cause the person seeking insurance to automatically be placed in a high-risk category.
-Scuba diving in depths over 100 feet, hot air ballooning, flying a private plane, mountaineering, bungee jumping, wingsuit flying, hang gliding, heli skiing, and big wave surfing are just a few dangerous activities that cause life insurance companies to take notice.
+Even some professional-level activities or occupations can cause the person seeking life insurance to automatically be placed in a high-risk category.
+Noticeably dangerous activities that fall into this category include scuba diving in depths over 100 feet, hot air ballooning, flying a private plane, mountaineering, bungee jumping, wingsuit flying, hang gliding, heli-skiing, and big wave surfing.

-No matter the individual situation, it’s important to be completely honest with life insurance companies.
-They have many ways to identify fraud, and lying on an application could lead to a cancelled policy or denied claim down the road.
+Regardless of your situation, it’s important to be completely honest with life insurance companies.
+They can identify fraud and falsehoods on an application, which could lead to a canceled policy or denied claim.

 If you are declined life insurance by one company, you may be approved by another.
 Even with serious health issues, it is possible to get life insurance—so make sure you shop around.